Gluten Free Macaroon Crust Cheesecake

 Tips and Tricks for the Best Gluten-Free Macaroon Crust Cheesecake

-2. Those room temperature ingredients are important, because you want to avoid excess overmixing.
-Over-beating the batter adds too much air, which can cause the cheesecake to puff up while baking and then sink while cooling.
+- Those room-temperature ingredients are important because you want to avoid excess overmixing.
+Overbeating the batter adds too much air, which can cause the cheesecake to puff up while baking and then sink while cooling.

-4. Use a instant-read thermometer to determine when the cheesecake is done.
+- Use an instant-read thermometer to determine when the cheesecake is done.
 Turn off the oven when the temperature of the center of the cheesecake reaches 150 °F — no need to jiggle and shake and hope it’s done.

-6. Once you remove the cheesecake from the oven (after cooling in the oven), run a knife along the outer edge of the cheesecake.
-(See above tip about greasing the pan – we want to make sure the cheesecake doesn’t stick to the sides!)
+- Once you remove the cheesecake from the oven (after cooling in the oven), run a knife along the outer edge of the cheesecake.
+(See the above tip about greasing the pan – we want to make sure the cheesecake doesn’t stick to the sides!)

 Rich swirls of chocolate and vanilla.
 Coconut (or chocolate coconut!) macaroon crust.
 Whether you celebrate Passover or are just looking for a gluten-free crust alternative, this macaroon crust cheesecake is sure to be a hit!